top of page

 • X-ray imaging can readily penetrate optically dense regions of sprays and multiphase flows but has typically been limited to low repetition rates.

-• In recent work, an x-ray system with three lines of sight were used to collect multiple views simultaneously, followed by tomographic reconstruction.
-The 3D images from a spray (right) show quantitative liquid mass fraction during jet impingement and breakup into ligaments and droplets at a rate of 10 kHz.
+• The 3D images from a spray (right) show quantitative liquid mass fraction during jet impingement and breakup into ligaments and droplets at a rate of 10 kHz.

 bottom of page